Stochastic thermodynamic bounds on logical circuit operation: Memory Device

-{\textbf{\emph{Memory Device --}}} Next we consider a static random access memory (SRAM) device built by coupling two inverters, as shown in the inset of Fig.~\ref{fig:mem_device} (a).
+Next we consider a static random access memory (SRAM) device built by coupling two inverters, as shown in the inset of Fig.~\ref{fig:mem_device}a.
 This device operates using so-called flip-flop circuitry, meaning it exhibits a bistable steady-state, which is a dynamical consequence of a pitchfork bifurcation.
 The inverter's state can be set by switching on $V_\mathrm{set}^1$, employing feedback from $V_\mathrm{out}^1$ to $V_\mathrm{in}^2$.
 Here, we will focus on memory maintenance, which can be reliably achieved at sufficiently large cross-voltages by switching both setting voltages off and both feedback loops on.
 To simulate the memory device, we perform an approximate evolution using a fourth-order Runge-Kutta scheme acting on a truncated Hilbert space using a time step of $\Delta t=\beta\hbar/10$ until a final time of $t_\mathrm{f}\approx10^{6}\beta\hbar$.
+We additionally evaluate the dynamics using kinetic Monte Carlo simulations.

-Figure~\ref{fig:mem_device} (a) shows the steady-state probability of observing an output voltage $V_\mathrm{out}=V^\mathrm{out}_1$.
+Figure~\ref{fig:mem_device}a shows the steady-state probability of observing an output voltage $V_\mathrm{out}=V^\mathrm{out}_1$.
 The requisite bistability for memory storage arises at $V_\mathrm{d}/V_\mathrm{T}\approx 2.5$ where the cross-voltage overcomes the effects of thermal fluctuations.
 Notably the bistability is a unique consequence of the nonequilibrium driving, which disappears in the absence of a finite cross-voltage.
-At finite $V_\mathrm{d}$, the degeneracy of the steady-state manifests as a spontaneous switching of $V_\mathrm{out}$ as a function of time, illustrated in Fig.~\ref{fig:mem_device} (a), as evaluated using Gillespie simulations~\sct{gillespie1976general}.
+At finite $V_\mathrm{d}$, the degeneracy of the steady-state manifests as a spontaneous switching of $V_\mathrm{out}$ as a function of time, illustrated in Fig.~\ref{fig:mem_device}a.
 For large $V_\mathrm{d}$ we observe $V_\mathrm{out}/V_\mathrm{d}$ is localized near 0 or 1 for time scales much larger than individual inverter operation time scales $\langle\tau_\mathrm{p}\rangle$, indicating persistent memory storage.
 At long times, however, output voltage is stochastically inverted, corrupting the memory storage.